 There should be penalties for women having babies who smoke.
-There certainly should be.
+I agree.
 Babies smoking!
 Whatever next?
-The problem with the sentence is a common one: misplaced modifiers.
+The big problem with the sentence is a common one: misplaced modifiers.
 We see them everywhere.
-Not only are they are incorrect, they mangle the meaning of the sentence.
+They can totally mangle the meaning of a sentence.
 In some cases, though, they are just downright comical.
 Continue reading “Misplaced Modifiers: Babies Who Smoke”

 Every day, we see more and more errors in written texts.
 Mostly it’s a question of lazy language from those who should do better.
 Misplaced adverbs can turn a sentence into a nonsense.
 Here are just three examples.
 Continue reading “Misplaced Adverbs: ‘He sadly died’”

 Can you see what’s wrong with this sentence?
 Hint: it’s mainly about countables.
 The amount of people who came were amazing.